tsengia/SphinxTrainHelper/README.md

 The Sphinx CMU toolkit should be downloaded and installed on your machine.
 This includes: sphinxbase, pocketsphinx, and sphinx_train.

+In order to train/update the acoustic model, this script will need the following programs in the same directory: bw, map_adapt, mllr_solve, mllr_transform, mk_s2sendump

+These programs/binaries can be found where you installed sphinx_train, for more information, see the tutorial on CMU Sphinx's website.

 # Instructions

     Usage: trainer [OPTIONS] input_model output_model